 Behind-the-bar setup, bartending tools, and equipment

 The specifics here will vary depending on the type of bar you’re running, but this initial list can get you started.
-For larger expenses, such as a refrigeration and kegerator setup, consider whether it makes more sense to track down second-hand equipment or if it’s worth investing more money in something new.
+For larger expenses, such as a refrigeration setup, consider whether it makes more sense to track down used equipment or if it’s worth investing more money in something new.

-- Refrigeration, kegs and cool rooms: The size and price here will depend on your specific space, but making sure you have enough room to chill your items is an essential piece of starting up your bar.
+- Refrigeration/coolers: The size and price here will depend on your specific space, but making sure you have enough room to chill your items is an essential piece of starting up your bar.

 - Glassware: This is another item with a wide range of options, and a good place to consider how your glassware choices reflect on the idea you have for your bar’s brand.

-- Mixing tools (shakers, spoons, juicers, strainers, stirrers, peelers, jiggers, muddlers, spoons, bottle openers, corkscrews): Not all of these tools will be necessary for every bar.
+- Mixing tools (shakers, spoons, juicers, strainers, stirrers, peelers, jiggers, muddlers, spoons, bottle openers, and wine openers): Not all of these tools will be necessary for every bar.
 Still, it’s key to plan ahead for the items required for everything on your menu.

 - Dishwashing station: Options here can range from a simple sink setup to under-counter commercial dishwashers.

 Before you get up and running, consider all the additional supplies you may need.
-Think about whether you plan to serve food, make specialty drinks involving specific tools, or offer takeaway options.
+Think about whether you plan to serve food, make specialty drinks involving specific tools, or offer takeout options.

 - Bar mats/service mats

-- Takeaway supplies (disposable cups, bags, drink holders)
+- Takeout supplies (disposable cups, bags, drink holders)

 Bar point-of-sale (POS) system

-Whether it’s a stand for your tablet, a robust debit and credit card machine, or a dual display POS register, your point-of-sale system is so much more than a tool for the essential task of processing payments.
+Whether it’s a stand for your tablet, a mounted POS, a small mobile terminal, or a full register, your point of sale system is so much more than a tool for the essential task of processing payments.
 The best POS nails the basics while streamlining administrative tasks and tracking everything from sales reporting to customer engagement to inventory management.
 Here’s how to get started choosing the one for you.

-- KDS: An efficient kitchen display system helps organise and fulfil orders, syncing front-of-house and back-of-house operations.
+- KDS: An efficient kitchen display system helps organize and fulfill orders, syncing front-of-house and back-of-house operations.
 It can be a good investment, especially if you’re offering food.

-- Retail station (takeaway goods, merchandise): More customers want options when visiting businesses, and having a dedicated station for your retail items can help drive more attention to that revenue source.
+- Retail station (to-go goods, merchandise): More customers want options when visiting businesses, and having a dedicated station for your to-go items can help drive more attention to that revenue source.

 - QR code printouts: QR codes have become a leader in the way customers order and pay, improving the overall guest experience as well as a business’s bottom line.

-The quality of your drinks and service will play a large role in gaining regular customers, but people also connect with bars because of the space itself.
+The quality of your drinks and service will play a large role in creating repeat customers, but people also connect with bars because of the space itself.
 Consider what design elements will align with your brand and what additional touches are within your budget.

-- Lighting: Your lighting choices can have an effect on your business, including setting the right mood and guiding customers to specific areas of your bar.
+- Lighting: Your lighting choices can have effect your business, including setting the right mood and guiding customers to specific areas of your bar.